 Now that you’ve got your reader hooked with some big benefits, get them over the line by removing any fears preventing them from purchasing.

-8. Dispel the reader’s objections
+8. A Dublin copywriter should dispel the reader’s objections

 When you make the reader feel safe and comfortable they’re making the right decision, that’s when they buy.